damnpedrini/damnpedrini.github.io/README.md

 ## About

 On this website, you will find details about my experience, projects I have worked on, and how to get in touch with me.
 Feel free to explore and learn more about what I do.
+You can access it at pedrini.dev.br

 ## Technologies Used